NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Call of the Wild.md

 You call upon the creatures of nature to come to your aid.
-You can spend 10 minutes in concert with nature to replace a spell you've prepared in one of your druid spell slots with a [[Summon Animal|Summon Animal]] or [[Summon Plant or Fungus|Summon Plant or Fungus]] spell of the same rank.
+You can spend 10 minutes in concert with nature to replace a spell you've prepared in one of your druid spell slots with a [[Spells/Summon Animal|Summon Animal]] or [[Spells/Summon Plant or Fungus|Summon Plant or Fungus]] spell of the same rank.

 *Source: Pathfinder Player Core*
 *ORC*